Visual Content Analytics relies on Image Monitoring and Visual Recognition

-Whether you are a freelance photographer or a marketing manager, you use analytical tools to assess the audience of your site, measure the performance of your mailings or control your reputation.
+Whether you are a communication agency or a marketing manager, you use analytical tools to assess the audience of your site, measure the performance of your mailings or control your reputation.
 These statistics are often based on counting page openings, clicks on a link, text occurrences (your name or your product name).
 So why not do the same thing with your pictures?

 Today’s web analytics rely mostly on indicators gathered by bots able to track text or numbers (urls, transaction IDs…).
 Bots like ours, able to recognise images, really can bring your analytics to the next level.

-Your images are your sources of income? (photographers, photo agencies, designers …)
+Because images are your sources of income (production studios, photo agencies, designers …)

 Do not leave your works exposed unattended on the web, considered by many to be a huge stock of free photos.
 By integrating this way of systematically identifying copyright infringements in your workflow, you not only earn potential revenue (commercial or legal), but you maintain your exclusivity and the value of your work.

-Your images are a key part of your business? (brands, e-commerce, companies)
+Because images are a key part of your business (brands, e-commerce, companies)